 James Musto (’88) is Information System Manager at the Pacific Coast Tariff Bureau in Alameda, CA.

-Chuck Neely (’13) is an associate engineer at Deposition Sciences, Inc. in Santa Rosa.
+Chuck Neely (’13) is an associate materials engineer at Deposition Sciences, Inc., a wholly owned subsidiary of Lockheed Martin Corporation in Santa Rosa.

-John C. Nelson (’76) is a an independent consultant in nanotechnology.
+John C. Nelson (’76) is director of research at 10x Technology in Libertyville, IL.
 He was formerly a senior research specialist with the 3M Display and Graphics Business Laboratory in Petaluma.

 Donald Nemec (’75) is a retired laboratory technician in Kingman, AZ.

-Daniel Nicholas (’06) is a technical services engineer at EandM in Healdsburg.
+Daniel Nicholas (’06) is a technical support engineer at EandM in Healdsburg.

 David Nielsen (’74) retired in 2005 from his position as a computer systems supervisor in the Division of Emergency Services and Homeland Security of the Utah Department of Public Safety.

-John P. Norton (’74) is a reporter, covering chemical demilitarization, technology and schools for the Pueblo Chieftain in Pueblo, Colorado.
+John P. Norton (’74) was for many years a reporter, covering chemical demilitarization, technology and schools for the Pueblo Chieftain in Pueblo, Colorado.

 Lauren J. Novatne (’89) is the physics instructor at Reedley College.
 She earned her M.S. in physics at California State University, Fresno in 1999.

-Bill Oakes (’96) is an engineering manager at Medtronic in Santa Rosa.
-He was formerly a manufacturing manager at JDSU in Santa Rosa.
+Bill Oakes (’96) is an engineering manager at TriVascular Technologies, Inc. in Santa Rosa.
+He formerly worked at Medtronic and JDSU, both in Santa Rosa.

-Laura Odeh (’00) earned an M.F.A. in the New York University Graduate Acting Program and is now acting in New York City.
+Laura Odeh (’00) earned an M.F.A. in the New York University Graduate Acting Program and appeared in several plays in New York City and elsewhere.
 Formerly a marketing engineer in the electronics and solutions group at Agilent Technologies in Santa Rosa, she was SSU’s student commencement speaker in 2000.

 Bruce Odekirk (’78) is Director of SiC Technology at Microsemi PPG in Oregon.
 Former positions include vice president of engineering of Zeus Semiconductor and vice president of technology for Sarif, both in Vancouver, Washington.
 He earned his Ph.D. in applied physics at the Oregon Graduate Institute of Science & Technology in 1982.

-Art Onwan (’93) is teaching math and science at Bangkok Christian College in Thailand.
+Art Onwan (’93) is teaching mathematics at the Assumption College English Program in Bangkok, Thailand.
 Formerly a nuclear medical science officer in the health physics department at Walter Reed Army Medical Center in Washington, D.C., he earned an M.S. in physics at the University of North Dakota.

 Chris Ott (’85) is the principal of Christopher’s Designs, a residential design studio in Santa Rosa, and the director of marketing for the International Footbag Players’ Association.

-Ed Ott (’01) is teaching physics, chemistry, technology, and forensics at Pottstown High School in Pottstown, PA.
+Ed Ott (’01) teaches science at Greenbrier Academy for Girls in West Virginia, He previously taught in the Philadelphia area.
 He earned his teaching credential in 2002 at SSU.

-Benjamin J. Owen (’93) is an associate professor of physics and director of the Center for Gravitational Wave Physics at Pennsylvania State University.
-He received his Ph.D. in physics in 1998 at Caltech, where he was awarded the Milton and Francis Clauser Doctoral Prize "awarded annually to the Caltech PhD candidate whose research is judged to exhibit the greatest degree of originality as evidenced by its potential for opening up new avenues of human thought and endeavor as well as by the ingenuity with which it has been carried out."
+Benjamin J. Owen (’93) is a professor of physics at Texas Tech University.
+He retains an adjunct appointment at Pennsylvania State University, where he was a professor of physics and director of the Center for Gravitational Wave Physics until the end of 2014.
+He was elected a Fellow of the American Physical Society in 2013 “for leadership in understanding how neutron stars can produce gravitational waves, for creating better methods to search for these waves, and for demonstrating how gravitational wave observations can be used to probe the structure and dynamics of neutron stars.”
+He received his Ph.D. in physics in 1998 at Caltech, where he was awarded the Milton and Francis Clauser Doctoral Prize “awarded annually to the Caltech PhD candidate whose research is judged to exhibit the greatest degree of originality as evidenced by its potential for opening up new avenues of human thought and endeavor as well as by the ingenuity with which it has been carried out.”
 He was awarded a National Science Foundation Graduate Fellowship upon graduation from SSU.

-John Palmerlee (’85) is an independent contractor holding the position of senior software engineer with The Workhorse Group.
-He is also writing a science fiction novel.
+John Palmerlee (’85) is a production engineer with The Switch Lab in Sebastopol.
+He has been a senior software engineer and web developer with several companies, and he is working on a novel.
 A pilot, he is on the board of the CAFE Foundation.

 Danny Paulson (’02) is a Realtor in Sebastopol.
 Formerly a science teacher at Maria Carrillo High School in Santa Rosa, he earned his teaching credential at Sonoma State University in 2003.